shuichiotake/NADP/README.md

-# ??
+# NADP

 # Introduction

-This package is ??
+This package makes experimental results in the paper "A Neighbourhood-Aware Differential Privacy Mechanism for Static Word Embeddings"

 # Requirement

-* ??
-Python 3.9
+* Python 3.9
-* An unix shell (to use unix commands in processes)

-??
-Only environment under Anaconda3 (VER:2021.11,PLAT:linux-64) and CentOS Linux 7 is tested.
+Only environment under Anaconda3 (VER:2021.11,PLAT:linux-64) is tested.

-# Note
+# Experiments

-??
+1. To make data set in commons
+2. To output the graph of skewness
+3. To make data for downstream tasks
+4. To make data for the odd man task

 # Authors